-These were outweighed by strong growth across our Specialty Medicines business, with our Respiratory/ Immunology, Oncology and HIV franchises all registering double-digit sales growth.
+These were outweighed by strong growth across our Specialty Medicines business, with our Respiratory/ Immunology, Oncology and HIV franchises all registering sales growth at AER and CER.

 The first phase of GSK's transformation, since the demerger, has built a foundation of consistent execution and delivery.
-Our mediumand longer-term outlooks also continue to strengthen, with total sales in 2031 on a risk adjusted basis now expected to be more than £40 billion.1 The priority now is to build on this foundation as GSK moves into the second phase of its transformation, focused on executing pipeline delivery, realising our ambitious 2031 revenue targets and preparing for the next wave of innovation.
+The priority now is to build on this foundation as GSK moves into the second phase of its transformation, focused on executing pipeline delivery, preparing for the next wave of innovation.